KF5012-AI2021/Practical6/README.md

 ## What is in this Practical Session
 1. Image Classification Recap
+2. Python Classes
-2. Recurrent Neural Networks
+3. Recurrent Neural Networks
-3. Project-related Experimentation
+4. Project-related Experimentation

 It is suggested to read the notebooks in the above order.